TLS Checker: Verifying Your Website’s Security Protocol

 -

-Update Configuration: Modify your server configuration to enable TLS 1.2 and 1.3.
+Update Configuration: Modify your server configuration settings to ensure TLS 1.2 and TLS 1.3 are enabled.
 For example, in Nginx:

 - Update Cipher Suites: Configure strong, modern cipher suites.
 Here’s an example for Apache: